-“Under the influence of environment and other adverse conditions, any alteration in nucleotide sequences of DNA is termed as mutations”.
+“Under the influence of environment and other adverse conditions, any alteration in nucleotide sequence of DNA is called a mutation”.

 Although spontaneous Genetic mutation does not show any sign or symptoms in the parental/ affected organism or (remain recessive), it can stably express in further consecutive generations.

-In contrast, induced Genetic mutation immediately shows their effect in an organism who is being affected with mutagens.
+In contrast, induced Genetic mutation immediately shows their effect on an organism who is being affected with mutagens.

 In somatic mutation, if the mutation occurs in cells after metaphase, it can not be spread to the other cells.
 The somatic mutation occurs during the mitosis whereas germline mutation occurred during meiosis.